r-lib/testthat/cran-comments.md

-This is a resubmission that fixes a broken link in the README.
+This fixes the issues with packages depending on rJava.

 ---